-Autodesk Exchange Apps - Information for Autodesk Revit Developers
+Autodesk App Store - Information for Autodesk Revit Developers

-You will be presented with a detailed list of requirements for publishing on Exchange when you first register to be a publisher on Autodesk Exchange Apps.
+You will be presented with a detailed list of requirements for publishing on Store when you first register to be a publisher on Autodesk App Store.
 The information that follows is a summary specific to Autodesk Revit.

 For All Content Types

 Most of the information we need from you is collected from the product submission form that you complete in the publisher system.
 This includes gathering information to auto-generate a 'quick start' page in HTML format that is included with the download of your product and is viewable online.
 Other requirements are:

 - Compatibility: Your product must be relevant to (and usable with) Autodesk® Revit® 2017 software, and must run on any Windows operating system supported by Revit® 2017.
 You may also indicate the compatibility with Revit 2016/2015/2014/2013.
 Your product may be compatible with any Revit 2016/2015/2014 based vertical application (i.e., Autodesk® Revit®, Autodesk® Revit® Architecture, Autodesk® Revit® Structure, and Autodesk® Revit® MEP).
 If it is not compatible with all Revit verticals, then please specify in your submission which Revit vertical it is compatible with.

 - HTML help page: The documentation information you provide when submitting your app will be used to create a standard format HTML page.
 This information must allow the user to quickly understand how to use your product.
 You can reference additional information (for example, additional help files posted on your website) from this standard documentation.
 The standard format HTML page will be created using information you provide when submitting your product to the store – you will be prompted to supply it as part of the submission process.